brandur/sorg/content/drafts/postgres-sortsupport.md

 But pretending that some consecutive bytes in memory are integers introduces some complication.
-Integers might be stored like `data` in `pg_uuid_t` with the most significant byte first, but only on systems which are big-endian.
+Integers might be stored like `data` in `pg_uuid_t` with the most significant byte first, but that depends on the architecture of the CPU.
+We call architectures that store numerical values this way **big-endian**.
+Big-endian machines exist, but the chances are that the CPU you're using to read this article stores bytes in the reverse order of their significance, with the most significant at the highest address.
+This layout is called **little-endian**, and is in use by Intel's X86, as well as being the default mode for ARM chips.

-Little-endian machines store an integer's bytes in reverse order, with the most significant at the highest address.
-If we just left the result of `memcpy`, integer comparisons on little-endian systems would come out wrong.
+If we left the big-endian result of the `memcpy` unchanged on little-endian systems, the resulting integer would be wrong.
 The answer is to byteswap, which reverses the order of the bytes, and corrects the integer.

 !fig src="/assets/postgres-sortsupport/endianness.svg" caption="Example placement of integer bytes on little and big endian architectures."